sschepanski/data-science-portfolio/Heart_attack_prediction/README.md

    pip install -r requirements.txt
    ```

-3. Explore Jupyter notebooks for detailed analysis.
-4. Run scripts in the src/ directory for data preprocessing, model training, and evaluation.
+3. **Run the provided notebooks in the `scr/` directory for data preprocessing, model training, and evaluation.**

-## **Contributions**
+## Contributions

-This project welcomes contributions from the community to enhance its analysis and predictive capabilities.
+This project was conducted by Dr. Steven Schepanski.

-## **License**
+## License

 This project is licensed under the MIT License.